Policy number: CS-1502-2002

 7.1 Authorized Use

-All individuals using Mohawk College IT resources must use those resources to carry out the functions for which they were authorized, specifically:
+All users of Mohawk College IT resources must use those resources to carry out the functions for which they were authorized, specifically:

-- Access to IT resources shall only be provided to active employees, contractors, consultants, temporary, part-time, or other workers.
-Visitors may be provided access to limited resources pending approval and registration with the IT Service Desk.
+- Access to IT resources shall only be provided to active employees, contractors, consultants, temporary, part-time, or other workers in compliance with Mohawk College’s IT User Account Life Cycle Policy.
+Visitors may be provided access to limited resources such as Wi-Fi when registered through Eduroam eVA, or when registered with the IT Service Desk.

-- Use of IT resources must align with the appropriate Academic, Support or Administrative intentions for which they are provided.
+- Use of IT resources must align with the appropriate Academic, Support, Research, or Administrative intentions for which they are provided.

 - Access to and use of IT resources is limited to those which the employee is authorized to use.

-- Employees must always authenticate using the College provided account which was assigned specifically to them to access IT resources and should not use any other user account other than their own when accessing IT resources.
+- Employees must always authenticate using the College provided account which was assigned specifically to them to access IT resources and should not use any other user account other than their own when accessing IT resources unless an exception has been granted by IT Security.

-- Employees must return all IT resources at the end of employment or when their role changes including but not limited to desktops, laptops, portable media, and cell phones.
+- Employees must return all IT resources at the end of employment or when their role changes including but not limited to desktops, laptops, tablets, removable media, and mobile devices.

 7.2 Personal Use